 The city's darkest days came during the Nazi occupation of World War II.
 First, its Jewish residents were forced into a tiny ghetto.
 They rose up…and were slaughtered.
 Then, its Polish residents rose up…and were slaughtered.
 In retaliation, Hitler ordered the block-by-block destruction of the city.

-After the war they almost gave up on re-creating old Warsaw, but ultimately the Poles decided to rebuild, constructing a city of contrasts, with painstakingly restored medieval lanes, pedestrian-friendly parks, and sleek skyscrapers.
+After the war the Poles almost gave up on re-creating old Warsaw, but ultimately they decided to rebuild, constructing a city of contrasts, with painstakingly restored medieval lanes, pedestrian-friendly parks, and sleek skyscrapers.

-Today's Warsaw is safer, wealthier, and happier than ever (they even dodged the Great Recession).
+Today's Warsaw is safer, wealthier, and happier than ever.
 You'll encounter stylishly dressed locals, sophisticated shopping boulevards, and thoughtful museums covering World War II, Jewish history, hometown composer Frédéric Chopin, and Polish art.

 The city has two historic districts: the 13th-century Old Town and the 15th-century New Town.
 Both are nearly complete 20th-century reconstructions, right down to the higgledy-piggledy charm of the colorful buildings.
 Just two generations after the war, it is amazing to see vacationing Germans and Russians stroll through the Old Town Square — joking, enjoying ice cream cones, and snapping photos.